Champagne Tastes®

 Are you shopping for an espresso maker?
 Check out our picks for the best small espresso makers.

-How to Froth Eggnog: What Didn’t Work
+How to Froth Eggnog for a Latte: What Didn't Work

-Okay, guys– this latte has a story.
+Okay, guys-- this latte has a story.

 Every winter, Starbucks starts selling their Eggnog Latte, and the husband LOVES it.